OpenEvalProject/evals/manuscripts/elife-46440/v1/manuscript.md

 We confirmed the results were not sensitive to the choice of prior by also fitting models with inverse-Wishart and flat priors for the variance covariance matrices (described in Longdon et al., 2011c), as well as fitting the models by REML in ASReml R (Gilmour et al., 2002).
 These analyses all gave qualitatively similar results (data not shown).

-## Statistical analysis of QTL experiment
+### Statistical analysis of QTL experiment

 Based on genotyping data, the probability that each Recombinant Inbred Line (RIL) in the DSPR panel was derived from each of the eight founder lines has been estimated at 10 kB intervals across the genome (King et al., 2012).
 To identify QTL affecting viral load we first calculated the mean viral load (ΔCt) across the biological replicates of each RIL.
 We then regressed the mean viral load against the eight genotype probabilities and calculated logarithm of odds (LOD) scores using the DSPRqtl package in R (King et al., 2012).
 These LOD scores were calculated separately for DSPR Panel A and Panel B, and then summed at each genomic location.
 To obtain a significance threshold, we permuted our mean viral load estimates across the RILs within each panel, repeated the analysis above and recorded the highest LOD score across the entire genome.
 This process was repeated 1000 times to obtain a null distribution of the maximum LOD score.

 To estimate the effect of each QTL we assumed that there was a single genetic variant affecting viral load, so the founder alleles could be assigned to two functionally distinct allelic classes.
 First, we regressed the mean viral load against the genotype probabilities (as described above), resulting in estimates of the mean viral load of each founder allele in the dataset.
 The two DSPR panels had one founder line (line 8) in common.
 For QTL where the line eight allele was present in both panels, this analysis included data from both panels, and ‘panel’ was included as a fixed effect in the analysis.
 When this was not the case, we analysed only data from the panel where the QTL was most significant.
 We then ranked the founder alleles by viral load estimate, and split this ranked list into all possible groups of two alleles.
 For each split, the genotype probabilities in the first group of founder alleles were summed.
 We then regressed mean viral load against each of these combined genotype probabilities.
 The regression model with the highest likelihood was taken as the most likely classification into allelic classes.
 The effect size of the QTL was then estimated from this model.

-To estimate the genetic variance in viral load within the DSPR panels we modified the model described in Equation 1 as follows. yvfi is the log2 viral load of the ith biological replicate of each RIL f infected with virus v.
-There was a single fixed effect, β, of the panel the line is from. u is the random effect for each RIL (f).
+To estimate the genetic variance in viral load within the DSPR panels we modified the model described in Equation 1 as follows. $y_{vfi}$ is the log2 viral load of the ith biological replicate of each RIL f infected with virus v.
+There was a single fixed effect, $\beta$, of the panel the line is from. u is the random effect for each RIL (f).
 The day of injection (d) was omitted.
 As all the RILs are homozygous, we estimated the genetic variance in viral load (VG) as half the between-RIL variance.
 This assumes all the genetic variation is additive.

 To estimate the proportion of the genetic variance that is explained by the QTL we identified, we repeated this analysis but included the 7 QTL we identified as fixed effects in the model.
 Each QTL was included by estimating the probability that each line carried the resistant allele of the QTL and adding this as a fixed effect to the model.
 The between-RIL variance then allowed us to estimate the genetic variance in viral load after removing the effects of the QTL.

-## Additional methods
+### Additional methods

 All lines were screened for their retrospective sigma virus over two generations by RT-PCR, and infected isofemale lines discarded prior to the experiment.

-## Drosophila melanogaster
+### Drosophila melanogaster

 We created an outcrossed population by combining 150 isofemale lines of D. melanogaster (collected in Accra, Ghana (5.593,–0.188) in 2014) in a population cage.
 The population was maintained throughout the experiment with a large population size (~1500–2000 flies), with eggs collected from the population cage used to set up each subsequent generation.
 All rearing was carried out on cornmeal medium (recipe below) sprinkled with live yeast (‘yeasted’) at 25°C.